-- a) Securities and money market instruments listed on a stock exchange shall be valued at the latest prices available at the time the net asset value is calculated. - b) Securities and money market instruments not listed on an exchange but traded on another regulated market which operates regularly and is recognised and open to the public shall be valued at a price that cannot be less than the bid price or more than the offer price at the time of valuation and which the Management Company deems to be the best possible price at which the securities and/or money market instruments can be sold. - c) Securities and money market instruments which are neither listed on a stock exchange nor traded on another regulated market are valued at the market value fixed by the Management Company in good faith, abiding by generally recognised valuation rules that are verifiable by auditors. - d) Units in UCITS and/or UCIs shall be valued at their latest net asset value established and available at the time the net asset value is calculated, less any redemption fee. - e) The liquid funds shall be valued at their nominal value plus interest at the time the net asset value is calculated.
+- a) Securities and money market instruments listed on a stock exchange shall be valued at the latest prices available at the time the net asset value is calculated. - b) Securities and money market instruments not listed on an exchange but traded on another regulated market which operates regularly and is recognised and open to the public shall be valued at a price that cannot be less than the bid price or more than the offer price at the time of valuation and which the Management Company deems to be the best possible price at which the securities and/or money market instruments can be sold. - c) Securities and money market instruments which are neither listed on the stock market nor traded on another regulated market shall be valued at the market value at the time of calculating the net asset value fixed by the Management Company in good faith, abiding by generally recognised valuation rules that are verifiable by auditors. - d) Units in UCITS and/or UCIs shall be valued at their latest net asset value established and available at the time the net asset value is calculated, less any redemption fee. - e) The liquid funds shall be valued at their nominal value plus interest at the time the net asset value is calculated.
 Fixed-term deposits with an original maturity of more than 30 days may be valued at the relevant yield value. - f) All assets not denominated in the currency of the Fund shall be converted to the currency of the Fund at the latest mean rate of exchange available at the time of the valuation. - g) Derivatives (e.g. options) are in principle valued at their latest available market or brokerage prices at the time of valuation.
 If a valuation day coincides with the settlement day for a position, the valuation of the corresponding position shall be made at its settlement price.
 Options on indices without an average calculation shall be valued using the Black & Scholes model, and options with an average calculation (Asian style options) shall be valued with the Levy approximation.
 The valuation of swaps including credit default swaps shall take place in a regular and reproducible form.
-It should be noted that swap contracts are entered into under normal market conditions exclusively in the interests of the Fund. - h) The pro rata interest applicable to securities and/or money market instruments is included if it is not expressed in the market value.
+It should be noted that swap contracts are entered into under normal market conditions exclusively in the interests of the Fund. - h) The pro rata interest applicable to securities and/or money market instruments shall be included if not expressed in the market value.

-If different unit classes are established for the Fund in accordance with Article 1(5) of the Management Regulations, the calculation of the unit value shall be subject to the following special features:
+If different unit classes are established for the Fund in accordance with Article 1(4) of the Management Regulations, the following special features apply to the calculation of unit value: